 The earliest signs of puberty is often breast development for girls and enlargement of the testicles for boys.
 About one or two years after this, they typically approach a period of growth spurt as their bodies start to change to look more womanly or manly.

 By 11 or 12, most girls would have started hearing about their classmates’ personal experience of periods.
 Some boys’ voices might crack as their voice deepens.
 Other changes from puberty can include pubic hair and more active sweat glands which could cause acne and body odour.
-For boys, they may encounter wet dreams and you may want to explain such nocturnal emissions in the context of how their bodies are now able to produce sperm for reproduction.
+For boys, they may encounter wet dreams and you may want to explain such nocturnal emissions the context of how their bodies are now able to produce sperm for reproduction.

 Part of the parental guidance at this stage also includes teaching your budding teen about products like training bras, deodorant, sanitary pads, facial wash and pimple cream.

 During this stage, the pre-frontal cortex in their brains are growing rapidly.
 This growth brings about a surge of emotions as the part of the brain associated with emotions and impulse takes the control seat.
 This is why you may find them getting moody or emotional suddenly without reason.
 You may want to help them understand that these strong feelings are also a part of their growth.
 Help them identify what they can do to avoid being carried along by feelings.
 This can be as simple as Stop, Ask, Pivot, for example, when they realise they are getting very angry over something not going well, to pause and ask why they are feeling furious and then after logical evaluation, to pivot or make a conscious effort to turn away from impulse responses.
-Emphasise that they can always come to you to talk about their feelings and you will not judge them for what they are experiencing.
+Emphasize to them that they can always come to you to talk about their feelings and you will not judge them for what they are experiencing.

-This will also be a good time for you to start sharing about Sexual Abuse as they become more aware and conscious about their bodies.
+This will also be a good time for you to start sharing about sexual abuse as they become more aware and conscious about their bodies.

 They may also start to experience sexual attractions but not know what they are.
 Continue to be the parent coach to guide your teens through all these new emotions and sensations and have open conversations on topics like masturbation and how girls get pregnant.
 Address any questions they may have about dating and relating to the opposite sex, and how those issues fit into your family’s beliefs and values on marriage and family formation.